 Here in Worcester, we have taken advantage of the Healthy, Hunger-Free Act to provide free breakfast and lunch for all kids.
 Under the guidance of Donna Lombardi, School Nutrition Director for the Worcester Public Schools, we’ve also got a nationally recognized farm-to-school program, and have hired a professional chef to help expand and develop the menus and food choices available to students.
 In addition, the funds appropriated under that bill has helped expand the summer meals program that helps families provide healthy food for kids when school is not in session.

 There’s a little hitch, though, and it puts those programs in danger.
 The funding for that bill must be reauthorized every five years by Congress.
 The last funding appropriations bill expired on September 30, 2015, and a new one is only halfway to being passed.
-In January, the Senate Agriculture Committee unanimously voted the 2016 Improving Child Nutrition and Access Bill out of committee.
-The House has yet to consider it or to offer one of its own.
-That’s because funding for school lunches and other child nutrition programs much like hgh injections have become a huge political football since the passage of the Healthy, Hunger-Free Act in 2010.
+The Senate Agriculture Committee unanimously voted the 2016 Improving Child Nutrition and Access Bill out of committee.

 Why should providing healthier foods for our kids become politicized?
 You’d think it was something that would draw wide bipartisan support – but there are a lot of reasons why it doesn’t.